-Analyses of other collected prospective data regarding adjuvant chemotherapy from large referral centers have yielded somewhat conflicting data.
+Analyses of other collected prospective data regarding adjuvant chemotherapy from large referral centers have also yielded conflicting data.
 In two analyses of patients with synovial sarcoma and one involving myxoid/round cell liposarcoma, chemotherapy appeared to improve overall survival.
 In a large analysis of two prospective databases, patients receiving chemotherapy initially had superior survival but then suffered inferior survival compared with those who received no adjuvant chemotherapy.
 Notably, patients were not randomized as part of their treatment.
-In fact, given this was a registry instead of a randomized study, there was by definition a bias to treat patients who had higher-risk tumors with chemotherapy, although this did not appear to correlate with a specific single variable in the analysis.
-Thus, if there is a benefit to adjuvant chemotherapy, it is a small one, and patients should be managed on a case-by-case basis.
+Given the fact that this was a registry instead of a randomized study, there was by definition a bias to treat patients who had higher-risk tumors with chemotherapy, although this did not appear to correlate with a specific single variable in the analysis.
+The data from the most recent meta-analysis appear to be consistent with data from prior studies when taken as a whole.
+If there is a benefit in terms of overall survival with the use of adjuvant chemotherapy, it is modest, perhaps akin to that of patients with resected non–small-cell lung cancer, and thus the risks and benefits of this toxic therapy should be discussed with patients on an individual basis.

 • Multidisciplinary treatment planning should precede the initiation of any therapy.
 An experienced multidisciplinary team should evaluate pathologic material and imaging studies and coordinate the integration of surgical resection, irradiation, and systemic therapy.